Tackling Real Newah Unity Requires Selflessness, Sacrifice and Straightforward Strategy

-Despite the fact that these BIG NEWAH DAYS are celebrated with much fanfare by various Newah organizations in Nepal and in the countries across the world, the real Newah unity is still a far-fetched dream.
+Despite the fact that the NEWAH UNITY DAYS are celebrated with much fanfare by various Newah organizations in Nepal and in the countries across the world, the real Newah unity is still a far-fetched dream.

 The news stories and posts published in the media and social media platforms have raised serious questions about the real unity in the broader Nepal Bhasa movement and Newah unity.